MakisChristou/list-rs/README.md

-  archive   Set a task to Archived done      Sets a task to Done undone    Sets a task to Undone help      Print this message or the help of the given subcommand(s)
+  archive   Set a task to Archived done      Sets a task to Done undone    Sets a task to Undone search    Search for a task by its contents undo      Revert last change help      Print this message or the help of the given subcommand(s)

 Options: